 The Kennedy Range National Park features six walk trails, namely Temple Gorge, Honeycomb Gorge, Drapers Gorge, the Escarpment Trail - which takes you to the top of the range - the Escarpment Base Trail, and Sunrise View.

 Picking the most suitable season for walking along one - or more - of these trails is also important.
 For many, the best time to visit the park is August to September, when the more-than-80 species of wildflowers start to appear in their natural wildlife habitat after heavy rains.

 Also, make sure to keep an eye on trail markers that signify the correct path - since some of these trails can be tricky to navigate.
 Although, looking out for trail markers is always important, regardless of the trail’s difficulty.

-Kennedy Range National Park camping is another popular activity this side of Western Australia.
+Kennedy Range National Park camping is another popular activity for this side of Western Australia.
 The clear night sky allows for a stunning star display that is perfect for stargazing.

 You can go to the Temple Gorge campground, which is a bush campsite.
 Booking is not required here and camping fees are $8 for adults, $6 for concession and $3 for children (up to 15 years of age).

 Take note that Kennedy Ranges camping requires you to be self-sufficient as there is no water available here.
 However, there are drop toilets and a communal fireplace in the facility.
 There are camp hosts at the site from May to September, but if you come anytime outside of this period, you can pay via an honesty box.